jsr-core/iterutil/README.md

 ### compress

-Compress an iterable by selecting elements using a selector iterable.
+Compresses an iterable by selecting elements using a selector iterable.

 ```ts
 import { compress } from "@core/iterutil/compress";